 To directly visualize the evolution of the magnetization in the Py and Co subunits of our bi-component dots during the reversal process, we performed a field-dependent MFM analysis whose main results are reported in Fig. 2.
 At large positive field (H 800 Oe, not shown here) and at remanence ( point of the hysteresis loop of Fig. 1), the structures are characterized by a strong dipolar contrast due to the stray fields emanated from both the Py and Co dots.

-Figure 2: MFM images of the bi-component Py/Co dots for different values of the applied magnetic field which are indicated by greek letters along both the major and minor hysteresis loop.
+Figure2 : MFM images of the bi-component Py/Co dots for different values of the applied magnetic field which are indicated by greek letters along both the major and minor hysteresis loop.

 This is a clear indication that both the Py and Co sub-elements are in a single domain state where Py and Co magnetizations are all oriented with their magnetic moment along the chain and field direction.
 At point  (H 372 Oe) of the hysteresis loop, where the plateau is observed in the M-H loop, the dark and bright spots of the Py dots are reversed with respect to those of Co, accounting for an antiparallel relative alignment of magnetization.